Abblix/Templates/ReactTemplate/README.md

 ## Installing the Templates

-First, you need to install the template from NuGet.
-If you haven't published it to NuGet yet, you can use the local `.nupkg` file.
+First, you need to install the template from NuGet, or you can use the local `.nupkg` file.

 ### Installing from NuGet